skorasaurus/carto-manual/carto_manual.md

 Yeah, you want awesome tooltips - (the content that is displayed when a user hover a marker with their cursor or when they click on a marker in your map) -

-However, if you want something that is a little complicated, like custom images for each of your points, it can stil be done although I would do this through leaflet instead of plotting them on a map in tilemill.
+However, if you want something that is a little complicated, like custom images for each of your points, it can be done through Tilemill although I would consider you to use leaflet for your tooltips instead of plotting them on a map in tilemill.

 For example, I wanted to change the width of the tooltip so I could have a larger image display without the user having to scroll, as shown in the picture: